 Not only did these Carrot Cake Breakfast Cookies turn out exactly as I had hoped, they also contain lots of good-for-ya stuff like oats, whole wheat flour, flaxseed, no refined sugar, and carrots.

 These carrot cake breakfast cookies have saved me this week.
-For some reason is has felt extra hard to get out of bed so I’ve felt super rushed in the morning and I’ve been so busy at work that I pretty much have patients from 7:00 a.m. until my lunch break at 12:30 p.m.
-Usually I’ll have at least one 30 minute break from patients in my morning, giving me time for a snack or even to eat my breakfast, but not this week.
+For some reason is has felt extra hard to get out of bed.
+So I’ve felt super rushed in the morning.
+And I’ve been so busy at work that I pretty much have patients from 7:00 a.m. until my lunch break at 12:30 p.m.
+Usually I’ll have at least one 30 minute break from patients in my morning.
+This gives me time for a snack or even to eat my breakfast, but not this week.

-This means I needed to be extra prepared with a filling breakfast that doesn’t require me to sit down and eat (i.e. I can eat it in the car) and my typical overnight oats or oatmeal doesn’t exactly meet that requirement.
-Even peanut butter toast can be a challenge because it needs to be eaten THE SECOND it’s out of the toaster and spread with peanut butter, otherwise it’s cold and hard and that’s just not a good way to start your day.
+This means I needed to be extra ready with a filling breakfast that doesn’t require me to sit down and eat (i.e. I can eat it in the car) and my typical overnight oats or oatmeal doesn’t exactly meet that requirement.
+Even peanut butter toast can be a challenge because you need to it THE SECOND it’s out of the toaster and spread with peanut butter.
+Otherwise it’s cold and hard and that’s just not a good way to start your day.

 Enter: breakfast cookies.
 They’re kind of like little individual baked oatmeals except 1000 times more fun because HELLO.
 Cookies for breakfast.

 So whether you’re looking for a quick breakfast or snack option, or a healthier dessert for Easter dinner, these fit the bill!
-I have found these are best with a big glass of milk (what else, with cookies?!) to get my day started, and two of them kept me full and satisfied all the way until lunch.
+I have found these are best with a big glass of milk (what else, with cookies?!) to start the day.
+And two of them kept me full and satisfied all the way until lunch.